GadgetBlaster/JavaScript-DnD-Dungeon-Generator/README.md

 ## Application Design

-This simple app uses native browser support for JavaScript modules and so will only run in modern browsers that support modules.
+This app uses native browser support for JavaScript modules and so will only run in modern browsers.

-All HTML elements are generated via simple JavaScript Template literals (Template strings).
+All HTML elements are generated via template literals.

+A multi-dimensional array is generated to represent the grid.
+Rooms and doorway connections are procedurally generated on the grid and drawn as as SVG element.
+Room descriptions, traps, condition, and contents are randomly assigned to each room based on conditional probability tables for attributes such as rarity, condition, and quantity.

 The application is organized by a top level `/app/app.js` file that initializes the app, a `/app/knobs.js` configuration, and the following directories: